 CEDC 532P: Practicum in Pedagogy and Content.
-Fall, 0 credits

-Two hundred (200) hours observing and assessing pedagogy and content in the Early Childhood classroom.
+One hundred (100) hours' observing and assessing pedagogy and content in the Early Childhood classroom.
 Corequisite: CEDC 532.

 CEDC 534: Critical Advanced Reading/Language Arts for Early Childhood.

 Focuses on content and concepts for reading and language arts P-5 emergent literacy; the comprehensive process in beginning reading; thinking and reading; vocabulary acquisition and word analysis strategies; and writing conventions, concepts and processes.